 - 1) Our class "week" runs Saturday starting at 12:00AM through Friday at 11:59 PM. - 2) Due dates for all assignments will be given throughout the duration of this course.
 Sufficient notice of due dates for assignments will be given, there is no reason why the assignments cannot be completed on time. - 3) Your final grade is determined by dividing the total points earned by the total points possible.
 Points will be awarded for thoughtful posts of discussion boards, selected practice activities, reflections, and written reports.
-There will be no quizzes or tests within the course as there are formal and informal assessments within your assignments that fully allows me to analyze your understanding of our topics weekly. - a) Your grade will be assessed on the following: Bi-Weekly Choice Boards, Khan Academy grade level proficiency, and semester project. - 4) Grades will be calculated using the following criteria of total points earned over total points in the course: - A 93% 100% - B 92% 85% - C 84% 77% - D 76% 70% - F ≤ 69%
+There will be no quizzes or tests within the course as there are formal and informal assessments within your assignments that fully allows me to analyze your understanding of our topics weekly. - a) Your grade will be assessed on the following: Bi-Weekly learning menus, Khan Academy grade level proficiency, and semester project. - 4) Grades will be calculated using the following criteria: - A 93% 100% B 92% - 85% - C 84% 77% - D 76% 70% - F ≤ 69%

-Student Email Policy:

-Dakota College at Bottineau is increasingly dependent upon email as an official form of communication.
+Student Email Policy: Dakota College at Bottineau is increasingly dependent upon email as an official form of communication.
 A student's campus-assigned email address will be the only one recognized by the Campus for official mailings.
 The liability for missing or not acting upon important information conveyed via campus email rests with the student.